 A student with suspended aid may appeal for reconsideration of financial aid eligibility by providing a letter in writing to the Director of Student Financial Services.
-The appeal must include why the student failed to make satisfactory academic progress and what has changed that will allow the student to make satisfactory academic progress at the next evaluation.
+The appeal must include a statement regarding the reason the student failed to make satisfactory academic progress and changes made that will allow the student to achieve satisfactory academic progress at the next evaluation.
 Appeals are adjudicated by the Financial Aid Advisory Committee (FAAC).
-An appeal may be approved if the FAAC determines that the student will be able to make satisfactory academic progress after the subsequent payment period.
+An appeal may be approved if the FAAC determines the student has addressed the issues and has systems and support in place to allow satisfactory academic progress during the subsequent evaluation period.
 Decisions by the FAAC are final.
-Students will be notified in writing of appeal decisions.
-If the FAAC approves an appeal the student will be placed on financial aid probation (probation) for one semester and is eligible to receive financial aid.
+Students will be notified in writing (posted or email) of appeal decisions.
+If the FAAC approves an appeal the student is placed on financial aid probation (probation) for one semester and is eligible to receive financial aid.
 At the end of the probation period, if the student achieves satisfactory academic progress standards by meeting the requirements that the FAAC set forth, the status is lifted.
 If the student does not achieve satisfactory academic progress standards at the end of the probation period the financial aid is suspended.
-Students may appeal if aid is suspended again.
+Students may appeal again if aid is suspended.

-Circumstances under which a student would be permitted to submit an appeal letter include but are not limited to, death of a relative, injury or illness of the student, or other special circumstances.
+Circumstances under which a student is permitted to submit an appeal letter include but are not limited to, death of a relative, injury or illness of the student, or other special circumstances.